 Many businesses/organizations protect their email systems by employing IP white listing.
 At its core, white listing is the adding of email addresses to a list of “acceptable senders,” thereby explicitly granting permission to email traffic from those senders.

 While white listing increases the likelihood of your messages reaching private domain inboxes, it is not guaranteed.
-You should still use recommended MA Professional best practices to ensure that your messages have the greatest chance to reach the recipient and to avoid being classified as spam.
+You should still use recommended Communications Professional best practices to ensure that your messages have the greatest chance to reach the recipient and to avoid being classified as spam.